With server management pricing ranging from $19.00 to $100’s , knowing what to pay is challenging.

 With budget server management companies, decision making often falls to you.
 You have to decide what to do and when to do it.
 In contrast, enterprise providers often handle everything.
 They evaluate your needs and help you deploy and maintain your entire IT environment.
 In between budget and enterprise, you find managed services providers.
 These groups usually focus on one aspect of your operations and handle everything.

-In this series, I look at the different types of providers.
 By understanding the key differences between provider types, you can begin to match your business requirements to what these server management companies offer.
 Choosing a vendor that does not meet the goals of your business adds little value.

 If your business lacks the time or expertise, a budget provider may do little.
 In fact, the wrong provider may be more of a hassle than a help.